Camper Leadership Programs

 Why should teenage boys keep coming back to camp?
 Check out this blog!

 Forging Leaders INTentionally

 FLINT is for boys who have completed 10th grade.
-Campers in this age group are regular campers and have the freedom to sign up for the activities or trips of their choice.
-They may continue to work on their progressions in various activities, many having a required leadership component for the rank of Ranger or Warrior.
-Components of the program are intentionally designed to foster leadership, service, responsibility, and teamwork.
+Campers in this age group are still regular campers with the freedom to sign up for the activities or trips of their choice.
+They may continue to work on their progressions in various activities, including leadership components for the rank of Ranger or Warrior.
+Components of the FLINT program are intentionally designed to foster leadership, service, responsibility, and teamwork.
 They include: